iandennismiller/gthnk/Readme.rst

 - **Entries** are searchable using the embedded **Gthnk** server, which can be accessed with a browser.
 - Plain-text enables backup/restore via hardcopy (e.g. paper) for long-term archival.

-..
-Additional media, including images and PDFs, can be attached to the journal.

 The easiest way to run **Gthnk** is with Docker.
 **Gthnk** also installs on Windows, Linux, and MacOS systems with Python 3.5+.
 See the `Installation document <https://gthnk.readthedocs.io/en/latest/intro/installation.html>`_ for more details.